Resources / Contractors

 3. Get your EIN (FEIN).
 Free from the IRS.
 Needed for payroll, taxes, banking, and insurance.

-4. Decide: employees vs subcontractors.
-Either model can work.
-Both have pitfalls if handled wrong.
-If you use subcontractors, they need to be legitimate subcontractors — and you need current certificates.
+4. Decide: employees vs. subcontractors.
+Either model can work; both have pitfalls if handled wrong.
+If you use subcontractors, they need to be legitimate subs — and you need current certificates.

-5. Set up recordkeeping systems early.
-You need a simple system for payroll tracking, subcontractor tracking, and storing certificates and contracts.
+5. Set up recordkeeping early.
+A simple system for payroll tracking, subcontractor tracking, and storing certificates and contracts.

 6. Set up insurance.
 In practice, insurance is often needed before licensing is finalized or before you're allowed on certain jobs.

 7. Meet licensing and registration requirements (state and local).
-Requirements vary by state and city.
-Many jobs impose requirements beyond the state.
+These vary by state and city, and many jobs impose requirements beyond the state.

 Core coverages contractors typically need

-General Liability (GL): Covers third-party bodily injury and property damage claims arising from your operations.
-This is usually what people mean when they ask for "proof of insurance."
-Does not cover your own injuries or workmanship defects.
+General Liability (GL): Covers third-party bodily injury and property damage arising from your operations.
+This is usually what people mean by "proof of insurance."
+Doesn't cover your own injuries or workmanship defects.

 Inland Marine / Tools & Equipment: Covers tools, equipment, and materials in transit or at job sites.
 Your general liability policy doesn't cover your own stuff.